i-a-n/chrome-image-uncenterer/README.md

 ## Notes

-- This is meant for Chrome running on Mac.
-Windows might not work.
+- This was developed on Chrome for Mac OSX El Capitan, and tested briefly on Windows 8.
+Compatibility with other OSs is not strictly guaranteed.
 - I’ll keep this updated indefinitely.
 I use Chrome for my job and I can’t get used to the stupid centered-with-black-background image viewer.
 - Feel free to contribute.
-If you're the kind of person who reads this stuff, you’re probably the kind of person who will have good stuff to add.
+If you’re the kind of person who reads this stuff, you’re probably the kind of person who will have good stuff to add.
+- Special thanks to [@jacobbaratta](https://github.com/jacobbaratta) for contributing.